ararog/deboa/README.md

 ## Subprojects

+### deboa-bora

+A crate with bora macro, for easy rest client generation.

 ### deboa-extras

 Pluggable compression/decompression, serializers and catchers.

 ### deboa-macros

-A crate with bora macro, for easy rest client generation.
+A crate with set of convenience macros.

 ### deboa-tests